James Martinez (wrestler)

-James "Jim" Martinez (born 1958) is an American wrestler.
+James "Jim" Martinez (born November 14, 1958) is an American former wrestler.
 He was born in Osseo, Minnesota.
-He was the Olympic bronze medalist in Greco-Roman wrestling in 1984.
-He also won a bronze medal in the 1985 World Championships.
+Martinez was an Olympic bronze medalist in Greco-Roman wrestling at the 1984 Summer Olympics.
+Martinez did professional wrestling in Minnesota for the American Wrestling Association in 1984.
+He also won a bronze medal at the 1985 World Wrestling Championships.

-Jim wrestled for the University of Minnesota, where he was a Big Ten Champion and NCAA Division I All-American.
+Martinez wrestled for the University of Minnesota, where he was a Big Ten Champion and NCAA Division I All-American.
 From 2009 to 2019, he was the head coach of Corona del Sol High School wrestling team, where he won two state championships in 2010 and 2017.
 As a head coach, the Corona wrestling team consistently finished in the top 10 teams in the state every year.
 He resigned in 2019.

-On October 18, 2014, Martinez was inducted into the Alan and Gloria Rice Hall of Champions as part of the National Wrestling Hall of Fame and Museum.
+On October 18, 2014, Martinez was inducted into the Alan and Gloria Rice Hall of Champions as part of the National Wrestling Hall of Fame.